icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 ### Starting the authentication process
-In iCure, you can authenticate either by email, either by SMS.
+The registration process of iCure uses a one-time password (OTP) sent by email or [sms](my-user-authenticates-by-sms.md).
-Therefore, you will have to ask Daenaerys to provide at least an email or a mobile phone when authenticating.
+Therefore, Daenaerys will need to provide at least an email or mobile phone number to register or login.

-You will also have to implement the ReCAPTCHA mechanism and provide us the corresponding to found key during the startAuthentication process.
+You will also have to implement the ReCAPTCHA mechanism and provide us the computed score during the startAuthentication process.

 :::info